bogdan-kulynych/she-paper/main.md

 The scheme is clearly somewhat homomorphic, allowing to compute a limited amount of additions and multiplications.
 Note the ``\mathsf{SDGHV.Add}`` and ``\mathsf{SDGHV.Mult}`` here can be used as mixed operations that take a ciphertext and a plaintext as input, since both ciphertext space and plaintext space are subsets of ``\mathbb{Z}``.
 Further explanations will follow.

-### Semantic security
+##### Semantic security

-The scheme is a partial case of the original DGHV scheme with ``\tau = 0``, therefore, remains semantically secure if the error-free approximate-GCD problem is hard.
+The scheme remains semantically secure if the error-free approximate-GCD problem is hard.

 ##### Attacks